Yantai Shandong, China Travel Guide

 Add 1-2 days to experience Weihai's coast and travel to Chengshantou, the easternmost point of the Shandong Peninsula, recognized for its spectacular cliffs and beautiful sunrises.

-Consider a route that incorporates Yantai, Penglai, Weihai, Qingdao, and Jinan (Shandong'the nation's capital, known for its springs).
+Consider a route that incorporates Yantai, Penglai, Weihai, Qingdao, and Jinan (Shandong'the nation'the nation's capital, known for its springs).

 Take a ferry from Yantai to Dalian and then explore Liaoning Province, opening up Northeast China.